dgethings/lsp-cisco-ios/docs/prd/epic-1-analyze-and-integrate-with-existing-lsp-codebase.md

 - 3: The interaction model for all major UI features (hover, diagnostics, tree view) is defined.
 - 4: The user workflow for configuring the extension (e.g., setting IOS version) is documented.
 - 5: A plan for a frontend testing strategy is included.

+**Status:** ✅ Completed
+**Completion Notes:** This story was completed during the PRD refinement phase.
+The UI/UX specifications are documented in `docs/frontend-architecture.md`.